Investor Summary

 |---|---|---|

-Technology Innovators leverages deep domain knowledge to seek leading innovative businesses globally that are key facilitators or beneficiaries of powerful secular shifts enabled by technology, maintaining concentration and conviction while navigating AI transformation and market volatility.
+Technology Innovators leverages deep domain knowledge to seek leading innovative businesses globally that are key facilitators or beneficiaries of powerful secular shifts enabled by technologies, with recent focus shifting toward AI infrastructure over application-layer risk as agentic AI emerges as a transformative force.

 | Date | Letter | Tickers | Keywords | Pitches | Quick Takes |